SBIC Financing, Step-by-Step

 What Is an SBIC?

 The Small Business Investment Company (SBIC) program was created by Congress in 1958 to help small U.S. companies raise the capital they need to fuel business growth.
-SBICs are privately organized and managed venture capital firms licensed by the U.S. Small Business Administration (SBA) to make equity capital or long-term loans (with maturities of at least five years) available to small companies.
+SBICs are privately organized and managed investment firms licensed by the U.S. Small Business Administration (SBA) to make equity capital or long-term loans available to small companies.
 In return for agreeing to finance only small U.S. businesses in compliance with SBA regulations, SBICs qualify for funds raised by the sale of SBA-guaranteed securities which, when added to their private capital bases, increase the total capital SBICs have available to invest in small companies.
 With only some exceptions, SBICs have the freedom to invest in almost any type of business.
-Additionally, while all SBICs will consider applications from businesses owned by socially or economically disadvantaged entrepreneurs, Specialized Small Business Investment Companies (SSBICs) are chartered to invest exclusively in such businesses.

 What Have SBICs Done?